 Seeking Market Share Through R&D – Drives New Device Introduction

 In a mature market the key to survival is market share.
 Market share gives a critical mass to make long-term profitability possible.
-We’re not yet in a mature market, with probably several more years to go, BUT some segments of the overall market probably have already reached their individual maturity levels.
+We’re not quite yet in a mature market, with probably one or two more years to go, BUT some segments of the overall market have already reached their individual maturity levels.

 The eventual end-game will be a few large companies and several niche players.
 So whilst I am personally more interested in Polar, Garmin and Suunto, the real long-term survivors might be the likes of Apple, Samsung, Fitbit and various Chinese firms that many westerners have not heard about.